University of Bern: The modern university: Expansion and reorganization (1950–2000)

 After World War II, a growing number of voices called for the expansion of tertiary education in Switzerland.
 The rapid growth in the 1950s and 1960s (enrollment at the University of Bern had already reached 5,000 in 1968) – generated pressure for expansion.
 The completely revised University Act of 1996 transformed the University of Bern from an administrative division of the Department of Education of the Canton of Bern into an autonomous institution. a legal entity in its own right.
 The Act clearly defined the competencies of the university and of the state.
 The university passed another milestone in 1992, when its enrollment reached 10,000.

 The university today: Bologna Reform and restructuring (since 2000)

 The Bologna Declaration ushered in the era of ECTS credits and the bachelor's and master's degree structure.
 The university set strategic research priorities, such as climate research, and promoted inter-university cooperation.
 At the same time, the university reorganized its faculties.
 With the amendment to the University Act in summer 2010, the University Board of Directors acquired the right to choose its own ordinary professors and keep its own accounts separate from the state.

-The University Board of Directors formulated a strategy in 2013, whixh builds on the previous strategy of 2006, the 2012 mission statement, and the performance mandate for the university from the Cantonal Government.
+The University Board of Directors formulated a strategy in 2013, which builds on the previous strategy of 2006, the 2012 mission statement, and the performance mandate for the university from the Cantonal Government.